Development Environment Setup

 - Schedule: Weekly on Saturdays

-- npm dependencies: Grouped PRs —
+- pnpm dependencies: Grouped PRs;

 Testing Dependabot PRs locally: